TaceoLabs/co-snarks/book/src/quick_start.md

 > Again, for brevity, we only gave the command for party 0.
 You know the drill, all at the same time.

-The three proofs produced by the separate parties are equivalent and a valid Groth16 proof - Congratulations you did it 🎉
+The three proofs produced by the separate parties are equivalent and valid Groth16 proofs - Congratulations, you did it 🎉

 You will find another file, namely `public_input.json`.
-This file contains all public information necessary to verify the proof, which in our case means:
+This file contains all public information necessary to verify the proof, which, in our case, means:

 ```json
 ["33","11"]